 through the system most effectively; there are many other side benefits to

-be gained.
 Increase the blood circulation, the lymph flow will rise, you get

 a mental state of clarification, a reduction of toxins in your brain.
 So you